kongeor/p4n/README.md

 ## Limitations

 * Only tested on Windows.
-Probably not working on other OSs.
 * Does not work with Idea's VCS options.

 ## License